-Join us for a weekend of amazing wall, drift and current diving in the Emerald Seas of B.C.’s Sunshine Coast.
+Join us on a 3 day dive trip of amazing wall, drift and current diving in the Emerald Seas of B.C.’s Sunshine Coast.
 We’ll be diving the famous Skookumchuck Narrows and the Chaudiere.
 (Advanced Divers only).

 - All Meals